-What happens to debt when you die Debt doesn’t just go away when you die, but that doesn’t mean your family is always responsible for it.
-Here is an overview of what happens to credit card debt and different types of loans when you die.
+Debt doesn’t just go away when you die, but that doesn’t mean your loved ones are always responsible for it.
+Instead, your estate will need to cover the debt using available assets, while the Fair Debt Collection Practices Act ensures that family members are not unfairly targeted for payment.
+Here is an overview of what happens to credit card debt and different types of property or personal mortgages when you die.

 Key Points: